Culture.Story.tribe.

 of your company and team.

-There is no such thing as a product.
-Not really.
 There is the promise of a better life.
 Of moving from a lesser state to a greater state.
 If you learn how to make that promise and follow through, you can develop not just customers but brand ambassadors.
 The kind of tribe that builds statues of you in the park.
 They will write songs about your life.
 Traffic will clear when you drive by.
 Babies will want to be held by you, and your Starbucks order will always be on the house.
 Isn't it about time?

 Usually, when someone knows something very well, they are not the best to introduce someone new, to it.
 Because they have already been through the complexities and layers of the thing, and have forgotten what it feels like to take the first step.